eZ-nergy/wsapi-doc/1-endpoints.md

 ## Websocket endpoint

-The main transport protocol of this API is [Websocket](https://en.wikipedia.org/wiki/WebSocket) providing a full duplex channel on a single tcp connection.
+The main transport protocol of this API is [Websocket](https://en.wikipedia.org/wiki/WebSocket) providing a full duplex channel on a single TCP connection.
 This allows a client to receive and send data using one single connection.
 This endpoint is to receive live data without the need of regularly querying.

 The URL of the endpoint is: